-More than likely, you’ve been trapped in a fairly isolated world where your mother is always right.
+Most likely, you’ve been trapped in an isolated world where your mother is always right.

 You have to believe you’re not the problem before the healing can begin, you know what happened, you know what you saw and what was said.

 There are different levels of narcissism, and if your mother is on the lower end of the spectrum, then setting these kinds of boundaries can work.